coderbian/TheCodeCup/README.md

 ### 5) HTTP 308 or Cleartext traffic errors
 - Already handled via `network_security_config.xml`
 - Ensures compatibility with API redirects

+### 6) Notifications not showing
+- Check if notification permission is granted (Android 13+)
+- Verify notifications are enabled in Settings
+- Ensure app is not in battery optimization mode
+- Check notification channel is created (done automatically on app launch)

+### 7) Screen not refreshing when order status changes
+- Screen uses `derivedStateOf` to observe order status changes
+- If issues persist, try navigating away and back to the screen
+- Ensure app is in foreground (simulation only works when app is active)

 ## Roadmap (Optional / Future)